Trying to figure out what homeschool records to keep can seem overwhelming and complicated.

 All of the forms needed for these filings are available here.

-Those using the services of an Iowa licensed supervising teacher (CPI Option 1) will probably want to keep a copy of the required teacher visit log.
+Those using the services of an Iowa licensed supervising teacher will probably want to keep a copy of the required teacher visit log.

 This log is a private document professionally maintained by the licensed supervising teacher.
 You are not required to submit the log to your public school district.

-Those using the annual assessment option (CPI Option 2 with Opt-In) will need to keep a copy of the student’s annual assessment results.
+Those using the annual assessment option will need to keep a copy of the student’s annual assessment results.
 These results are required by law to be submitted to the public school district.
 Read more about that process here.

 INDEPENDENT PRIVATE INSTRUCTION